 Where I live, electricity costs around 10 cents per kwh.
 My “spirited” driving results in 250 wh per mile energy usage, meaning I can drive 4 miles per 1000 watts (1 kw) of energy usage.
 So that means driving my Tesla Model 3 costs me 2.5 cents per mile.
 You can calculate what a gas car costs to drive per mile by taking the cost of gas and dividing by the mpg it gets. ie, if gas costs $2.50 per gallon and a car gets 25 mpg, it costs 10 cents per mile to drive that car.

 Supercharging will cost a little bit more than charging at home (as it should), but even that is very reasonable.
 The cost varies from state to state and can be found on Tesla’s website.
 To give you an idea though.
 I drove from Florida to Pennsylvania and back (around a 2200 mile road trip) and my total Supercharging cost was $76.

-This is a good place for me to mention that if you use my Tesla referral code (mark26115) when ordering your Tesla, you will get 6 months of free supercharging.
+This is a good place for me to mention that if you use my Tesla referral code (mark26115) when ordering your Tesla, you will get 1000 miles of free supercharging.

 Anyway, back the the original question.
 If you really want to know what a “full tank” (battery) costs, the full 310-miles battery would cost me under $8 to fill up at home (even though I’d never actually do this, as explained above).